The purpose of this document is to provide short definitions for a collection of technical terms used in Fuchsia.

 A Rust trait in the input pipeline client library.

 A stateless representation of an event from a physical input device.
 Zircon

 InputReports from HID Reports.

 Jiri is a tool for multi-repo development.
 It is used to checkout the Fuchsia codebase.
 It supports various subcommands, which makes it easy for developers to manage their local checkouts.

 A kernel object is a kernel data structure that is used to regulate access to system resources such as memory, i/o, processor time and access to other processes.
 Userspace can only reference kernel objects via Handles.

 Little Kernel (LK) is the embedded kernel that formed the core of the Zircon Kernel.
 LK is more microcontroller-centric and lacks support for MMUs, userspace, system calls -- features that Zircon added.

-A module is a role a component can play to participate in a
+A module is a role a component can play to contribute UI to a user

-story.
-Every component can be be used as a module, but typically a
+ViewProvider can be be used as a module.

 Fuchsia's standard C library (libc) is based on Musl Libc.